SewanDevs/terraform-provider-sewan/website/docs/index.html.markdown

 # Sewan Provider

-The Sewan provider is used to interact with [Sewan's cloud data center](https://www.sewan.fr/cloud-data-center/) API to provide virtual data centers (vdc) and virtual machines (vm).
+The Sewan provider is used to interact with [Sewan's cloud data center](https://www.sewan.fr/cloud-data-center/) (clouddc) API to provide virtual data centers (vdc) and virtual machines (vm).

-Use the navigation to the left to read about the available data sources.
+Use the navigation to the left to read about the available data sources, pay attention to vm created from sewan's clouddc template that does not have a standard terraform resource behavior.

 ## Get an api token for your company